Visa Interchange Rates 2024: What You Need To Know

 Overview of the new rates

 Card-present debit transactions at supermarkets remain among the lowest-cost scenarios.
-For example, Visa’s interchange fee for exempt debit cards at supermarkets is a flat $0.30, while regulated debit cards are even lower at 0.05% + $0.21 per transaction.
+For example, Visa’s interchange fee for exempt debit cards at supermarkets is a flat $0.30 per transaction.
+Regulated debit cards are priced at 0.05% + $0.21 per transaction.

-On the credit card side, interchange rates differ more widely based on the type of card, transaction method, and merchant category.
-While some categories like charities benefit from lower rates (e.g., 1.35% + $0.05), other everyday sectors—such as restaurants and travel—face higher fees.
+On the credit card side, interchange varies even more widely based on merchant category and card tier.
+Some categories, such as charities, benefit from lower rates (for example, 1.35% + $0.05).
+In contrast, everyday sectors like restaurants and travel face higher fees.

 Changes are more visible in documentation and categorization.
 Visa continues to emphasize detailed breakdowns of regulated vs. exempt cards and card-present vs. not-present transactions, as well as small merchant programs.
 These distinctions give merchants more clarity—and potential levers to control processing costs.